brotatotes/bht-automation/bht gen 3/Romans/Chapter 10/Romans 10 4 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-13-2023 01:40:11
+- Timestamp: 12-18-2023 19:29:16
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.7"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 78
+- BHT Word Count: 29
-- BHT Commentary Usage: 43.75%
+- BHT Commentary Usage: 54.17%
-- BHT Quality Score: 2.7151560455547443
+- BHT Quality Score: 2.365655597798515
-- Generate Attempts: 2 / 5
+- Generate Attempts: 3 / 5
-- ChatGPT injected words (48):
+- ChatGPT injected words (24):
-	['a', 'accomplished', 'achieve', 'aim', 'and', 'are', 'as', 'authority', 'be', 'but', 'cannot', 'christ', 'end', 'ended', 'faith', 'fulfillment', 'he', 'him', 'in', 'is', 'it', 'its', 'justification', 'justified', 'law', 'legislative', 'method', 'moral', 'obedience', 'of', 'perfect', 'points', 'provide', 'putting', 'receive', 'regard', 'righteousness', 'salvation', 'same', 'stop', 'termination', 'that', 'the', 'through', 'to', 'ultimate', 'we', 'would']
+	['aim', 'all', 'and', 'are', 'believers', 'christ', 'completion', 'containing', 'demands', 'for', 'himself', 'in', 'is', 'justification', 'law', 'legisl', 'longer', 'no', 'of', 'that', 'the', 'ultimate', 'under', 'within']
-- ChatGPT injected words (significant words only) (27):
+- ChatGPT injected words (significant words only) (11):
-	['accomplished', 'achieve', 'aim', 'authority', 'christ', 'end', 'ended', 'faith', 'fulfillment', 'justification', 'justified', 'law', 'legislative', 'method', 'moral', 'obedience', 'perfect', 'points', 'provide', 'putting', 'receive', 'regard', 'righteousness', 'salvation', 'stop', 'termination', 'ultimate']
+	['aim', 'believers', 'christ', 'completion', 'containing', 'demands', 'justification', 'law', 'legisl', 'longer', 'ultimate']

 ### Logs
-- Attempt 1 BHT: Christ is the ultimate fulfillment and aim of the law.
-He brought an end to the law as a means of salvation and put a stop to its legislative authority.
-The system of faith, represented by Christ, excludes the system of law and serves as the goal or aim of the law.
-Through faith in Christ, we achieve the same end in regard to justification that would be accomplished through perfect obedience to the moral law.
-Christ is the termination of the law and it is through him that we are justified and receive the righteousness that the law points to but cannot provide.
+- Attempt 1 BHT: Christ is the ultimate goal and fulfillment of the law.
+He encompasses everything that the law demands for the justification of both Jews and Gentiles.
+The law, represented by Christ, brings an end to itself, no longer holding legislative authority over believers.
+By holding onto the system of law, the Jews fail to attain the righteousness that comes by faith in Christ.
+Christ put an end to the law as a means of salvation, providing salvation for everyone who believes, regardless of their background.
+Through Christ, believers are justified and receive the forgiveness and eternal life that the law could not provide.
-- 🔄 Romans 10:4 (attempt 1, 104 words, 44.64% quotes quality score: 2.716289850633725, V2 normalized quality score: 81.66, commentator tiers 1-3: 34.52%, 32.33%, 33.16%)
+- 🔄 Romans 10:4 (attempt 1, 102 words, 42.86% quotes quality score: 2.5104575883566715, V2 normalized quality score: 74.81, commentator tiers 1-3: 34.61%, 31.87%, 33.52%)
 	- BHT WAS OVER 70 WORDS!
+- Attempt 2 BHT: Christ is the ultimate aim and completion of the law, containing within Himself all that the law demands for justification.
+Believers in Christ are no longer under the legisl
+- 🔄 Romans 10:4 (attempt 2, 29 words, 54.17% quotes quality score: 2.365655597798515, V2 normalized quality score: 70.0, commentator tiers 1-3: 33.31%, 34.04%, 32.65%)
+	- BHT WAS UNDER 30 WORDS!
-- ✅ Romans 10:4 bht prompt v0.7 (78 words, 43.75% quotes)
+- ✅ Romans 10:4 bht prompt v0.7 (29 words, 54.17% quotes)
-- quality score: 2.7151560455547443, V2 normalized quality score: 81.62, commentator tiers 1-3: 33.21%, 32.53%, 34.26%)
+- quality score: 2.365655597798515, V2 normalized quality score: 70.0, commentator tiers 1-3: 33.31%, 34.04%, 32.65%)